Safer Transport Teams

 Some of the things the Safer Transport Teams do include:

-- working with partners to reduce crime and anti-social behaviour
+- working with partners to reduce crime and anti-social behaviour on the transport network

 - tackling graffiti and vandalism